richardassar/zpipe/README.md

 ## Why?

 * Poor upload bandwidth
-* Currently no client-side compression API in browsers
+* Currently no compression API exposed in browsers
-* You might want to compress IDAT chunks of client-side generated PNG images
+* You might want to compress IDAT chunks of client-side generated PNG images ;)
-* You might like pipes
+* You might like pipes...

 **Smoking in the Browser**